West Palm Beach, Florida

 Good-Paying Careers With the Most Yearly Job Openings

-In Palm Beach County, hundreds of positions open up each year in occupations that pay more than the overall average wage for the Miami-Fort Lauderdale-West Palm Beach metro area.
+Each year in Palm Beach County, hundreds of new positions become available in jobs that pay more than the area's overall average.
 Below are some of the top prospects that post-secondary training can help you prepare for, based on 2019-to-2027 projections from DEO and 2019 wage information from the BLS.

 Registered nurses (917 yearly openings): Bring a caring touch to patients in hospitals, clinics, nursing homes, or other settings.
 You'll have to complete a registered nursing program and pass a national exam to get your state license.